 CFO (Chief Financial Officer)

 A CFO helps answer the questions most entrepreneurs struggle with.
 When is the right time to expand?
-How do we manage cash flow while scaling?
+How do we manage cashflow while scaling?
 What kind of financial structure will keep us strong during downturns?
 For established businesses ready to grow, a CFO is like having a co-pilot who knows the financial terrain.

 So, Who Do You Actually Need?

-The important part is knowing that each role exists for a reason, and the right professional at the right time can save you more than they cost.
+The important part is knowing each role exists for a reason, and the right professional at the right time can save you more than they cost.